gpluscb/gg-java/README.md

 * More/better documentation
 * Proper configurable logging
 * Generally better code structure (whatever that means)
-* Have the response in Java Objects instead of a JsonObject (see [feature-entities](https://github.com/gpluscb/gg-java/tree/feature-entities) branch), a lot of the code will be generated
 * Builder for GraphQL queries, later specific to the project for more tight syntax and less room for illegal queries